ephraimduncan/awesome-developer-dictionary/README.md

 - **Web Components**: a set of web platform APIs that allow you to create new custom, reusable, encapsulated HTML tags to use in web pages and web apps.
 - **webhooks**: automated messages sent from apps when something happens.

+## X

+- **XML**: a markup language with rules to be readable by machines and humans

+## Y

+- **YAML (YAML Ain't Markup Language)**: a markup language similar to XML using minimal syntax, natively using lists, scalars and associative arrays